mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/README.md

 - documentation regarding parameters can be found in `docs/parameters.md`

 - pods defined in `/pods/secure` are considered secure and must pass the policy checks - to ensure that policy is not simply rejecting all pods
-- pods defined in `/pods/vulnerable` are considered insecure and should not pass the policy checks (may with mutating controller, but that is TODO)
+- pods defined in `/pods/vulnerable` are considered insecure and should not pass the policy checks

 ## Examples
 - see `docs/responses.md`